Lower insulin co-pays, list prices targeted in new bipartisan U.S. Senate bill - NewsBreak

 “Only drug manufacturers set prices, PBMs negotiate rebates to get the lowest net cost,” Kristin Bass, chief policy and external affairs officer at the Pharmaceutical Care Management Association, said in a statement to the FTC.

-The post Lower insulin co-pays, list prices targeted in new bipartisan U.S. Senate bill appeared first on Idaho Capital Sun .
+The post Lower insulin co-pays, list prices targeted in new bipartisan U.S. Senate bill appeared first on Minnesota Reformer .

 Comments / 0